cedra-labs/move-contract-examples/fa-example/README.md

 3. Checks initial token balances for both accounts

-4. Mints CedraAsset tokens from Admin to User (500 tokens)
+4. Mints ShakaSign tokens from Admin to User (500 tokens)

 5. Transfers tokens from User back to Admin (250 tokens)